play451-again2/anarchy-client-archive/README.md

 # Anarchy Client Archive
-All good clients for anarchy including paid and cracks from the major anarchy version might add plugins list later
+All good clients for anarchy including paid and cracks from the major anarchy version might add plugins and config list later

 # 1.12.2 Free
 | Name         | Download                                          | Source/Site               |